Reimagining consent and contestability in AI

 Better understanding the conflicts between everyday users’ experiences, AI products, and existing policy and regulatory frameworks, could help us transform AI incidents into improved transparency and human agency.

-This is also at the heart of our provocation for a Terms-we-Serve-with agreement — a socio-technical framework for collaborative projects to define consent and contestability in the context of an AI system they are building.
-It is a social, computational, and legal agreement, leveraging a participatory qualitative framework, open-source tools, and innovation at the intersection with the field of computational law.
+The Terms-we-Serve-with is a socio-technical framework for collaborative projects to define consent and contestability in the context of an AI system they are building or using.
+It is a social, computational, and legal agreement, leveraging a participatory qualitative design framework, open-source tools, and innovation at the intersection with the field of Computational Law.

 Our intention with this work is to explore alternative models for meaningful consent and contestability in AI.
 The goal is that the outputs from initial pilot projects and collaborations would directly translate into technical decisions and tools, organizational practices, or legal safeguards.
 Please reach out if you’re interested in learning more or contributing!